 Drive back to US 23/441 and turn left.
 Climb to the top and on the other side of the gap, park at Gold City Gem Mine on the right.

 Look uphill at the gap.
 The cut for the modern highway dropped the gap below where this action took place, which was at the ground level toward the top of the “V” shape in the picture below.

-About 20 warriors, likely retreating from the valley of the Tuckaseegee River (near modern Webster), awaited the approaching militia on this side of the gap.
+The militia had spotted and followed some native men from the valley of the Tuckaseegee River on the other side of the mountain near modern Webster, so they were alert to the danger.
+About 20 warriors, perhaps those same men, awaited the soldiers on this side of the gap.
 When they got within 50 yards or less, the Cherokees rose up and fired a single musket volley at the column.

 One man, Private Billy Alexander, fell to the ground with a cry of pain, clutching his foot.
 The rest of the militia at the front spread out as best they could, preparing their guns.
 However, the natives wisely disappeared into the woods to the right and down a smaller trail across Watauga Creek, in the ravine on the far side of the modern highway.
 The first of the militia soldiers clambered up to the gap, but arrived too late.

 The militia paused long enough to bandage Alexander and put him on a litter; they had no wagons, so he may have made the rest of the trip that way.
 They confiscated a few kettles from the Cherokees’ campsite and marched past you on the main trail.